hdShang/arxiv-daily/docs/cs-AI/2025-09-09/papers/250909716v2-vstyle-a-benchmark-for-voice-style-adaptation-with-spoken-instructio.md

 ---
 layout: default
-title: VStyle: A Benchmark for Voice Style Adaptation with Spoken Instructions
+title: "VStyle: A Benchmark for Voice Style Adaptation with Spoken Instructions"
 ---

 # VStyle: A Benchmark for Voice Style Adaptation with Spoken Instructions